JuliaIntervals/juliaintervals.github.io/README.md

 julia> serve()
 ```
-The webpage can then be opened in your local host
+This will activate the environment and open the webpage in your browser.